California State Assembly

 The California State Assembly is the lower house of the California State Legislature (the upper house being the California State Senate).
 The Assembly convenes, along with the State Senate, at the California State Capitol in Sacramento.

 Neither house has been expanded since the ratification of the 1879 Constitution, and each of the 80 members represent at least 490,000 people, more than any other state lower house.

 Members of the California State Assembly are generally referred to using the titles Assemblyman, Assemblywoman, or Assemblymember.
-In the current legislative session, Democrats have a three-fourths supermajority of 60 seats, while Republicans control a minority of 20 seats.
+In the current legislative session, Democrats have a three-fourths supermajority of 60 seats, while Republicans control a minority of 19 seats.

 Leadership

 The speaker presides over the State Assembly in the chief leadership position, controlling the flow of legislation and committee assignments.
 The speaker is nominated by the caucus of the majority party and elected by the full Assembly.
 Other leaders, such as the majority and minority leaders, are elected by their respective party caucuses according to each party's strength in the chamber.

-The current speaker is Democrat Robert Rivas (29th–Hollister).
-The majority leader is Democrat Cecilia Aguiar-Curry (4th–Winters), while the minority leader is Republican James Gallagher (3rd–Yuba City).
+The current speaker is Democrat Robert Rivas (29th– Hollister).
+The majority leader is Democrat Cecilia Aguiar-Curry (4th–Winters), while the minority leader is Republican Alexandra Macedo (33rd–Tulare).